morganstanley/needle/readme.md

 ## Weak references

-The `weak-reference` option will instruct needle to store your injectable instance in the cache using a weak reference.
-This means that its possible for the garbage collector to reclaim the memory later.
-Therefore there are no guarantees that if you resolve an injectable from needle the first time, that you will get the same instance a few moments later.
-The garbage collection is non-deterministic and therefore you should consider this in your use.
+The `weak-reference` cache strategy tells Needle to store your injectable instance using JavaScript's `WeakRef`.
+This allows the garbage collector to reclaim the instance's memory if there are no strong references to it elsewhere in your application.
+As a result, you are not guaranteed to receive the same instance on subsequent resolutions if the instance has been collected, Needle will create a new one.
+Because garbage collection is non-deterministic, use this strategy when you want to minimize memory usage and don't require persistent instances.

 ```typescript
 //Using the decorator